 Same forest, different monkeys

-Nothing has changed even in the current political lineup heading to August 2017 elections.
-The Kikuyu and Kalenjin elite politicians still dominate the Jubilee Party.
-CORD has become the National Super Alliance (NASA) led by the Luo, Kamba, and Luhya ethnic elites.
-As it was in 2013, the two still draw their major political support from their ethnic backyards.
+Nothing changed in the political lineup to the 2017 general elections.
+The politicians and their political parties were still tribal.
+As it was in 2013, they still relied on political support from their ethnic backyards.

-This proves that Kenyan politicians continue to peddle and sanction tribalism and negative ethnicity in the country.
+This proves that Kenyan politicians continue to peddle and sanction tribalism and negative ethnicity across the country.